-The final list of coordinated projects offered in January 2019 will be announced in November-December 2018.
+The final list of coordinated projects offered in January is announced in November-December.

-The final list of coordinated projects offered in June 2019 will be announced in April-May 2019.
+The final list of coordinated projects offered in June is announced in April-May.

 Members of staff at the ILLC are often willing to do research projects with individual students.
 The initiative lies with the student.
 Please inform your academic mentor if such a project will be undertaken.